Tag Archives: megiddo

 We had an interesting first day that began with a good Israeli breakfast, a pleasant morning drive in our rental van, and picturesque visits to biblical sites.
 We visited Megiddo, Mount Carmel and Caesarea before heading over to the Sea of … Continue reading

-Posted in Biblical Archaeology, Israel, travel | Tagged , , , | Leave a comment
+Posted in Biblical Archaeology, Israel, Travel | Tagged , , , | Leave a comment

 A Look at Megiddo – a.k.a.
 Armageddon